varya/steroids/README.md

 *IMPORTANT NOTE:* brew installed node and npm might are somewhat broken, fix this by setting both:

 ```
+export PATH="/usr/local/share/npm/bin:$PATH"
 export NODE_PATH="/usr/local/share/npm/lib/node_modules/"
-export PATH="/usr/local/share/npm/bin:$PATH"
 ```

+If PATH is not set, steroids command wont work.

-If NODE_PATH is not set and npm is installed with brew, you will following when the client connects
+If NODE_PATH is not set and npm is installed with brew, you will get following when trying to preview application in a device or Simulator.

 ```